The Aotearoa Discovery

 AUCKLAND | ROTORUA | TONGARIRO NATIONAL PARK | NAPIER | CHRISTCHURCH | TRANZALPINE TRAIN | FOX GLACIER | QUEENSTOWN | MOUNT COOK | LAKE TEKAPO

-A relaxing itinerary with shorter driving days and multi night stays that still showcases the must see highlights and immerses you in that special Kiwi culture and magic.
+A relaxing itinerary with shorter driving days and multi night stays that still showcases the must see highlights and immerses you in that special Kiwi culture and magic with this New Zealand driving tour.

 - Relaxed itinerary with short driving distances